 If you want a seat at the table, you need to bring something to eat.
 Having a valuable skill gives people a reason to deal with you.

-You might thinks that’s a very cynical way of looking at things.
+You might think that’s a cynical way of looking at things.

 But let’s keep it real here: